thirumurthis/Learnings/seaweed-s3/README-blog.md

 ## S3 compatible Seaweedfs in KinD cluster with simple Jbang based CLI to access services

-Recently had to work on Seaweedfs S3 service and as part of the learning process, exploring how to configure it in KinD and access the S3 gateway service from host machine for loacal development with S3 compatible service.
+Recently had to work on Seaweed file service to configure S3 compatible storage service.
+As part of the learning process have explored the options to configure the service in KinD cluster with SSL and in this article have documented the details with the configuration.

-In local cluster we use certificate-manager with Apisix Ingress controller to deploy the service and expose to access it from host machine using SSL certificates.
+To install the Seaweed have used Seaweedfs operator chart and to access teh S3 Gateway and UI services have used certificate-manager and Apisix Ingress controller deployed to the KinD cluster.
 These configuration are not production ready, for more production grade configuration refer the Seaweed documentation.

 ### Pre-requisites
   - KinD cli